Soviet Baltic Sea submarine campaign in 1941

-Background

 At the beginning of the conflict the Soviet Navy operated a formidable force on paper, consisting of 75 submarines.
-However, only 35 submarines were operational: 15 of them were located in the Latvian port of Liepaja were ordered to retreat to Tallinn due to the rapid German ground advance, during this redeployment the submarine S-3 was intercepted and sunk in surface action by German S-boats.
+However, only 35 submarines were operational: 15 of them were located in the Latvian port of Liepāja and were ordered to retreat to Tallinn due to the rapid German ground advance.
+During this redeployment the submarine S-3 was intercepted and sunk in surface action by German S-boats.
 Another 5 submarines were scuttled in the harbor, including the two former Latvian Ronis-class submarines.
 At the beginning of Operation Barbarossa, the German Navy at first operated only a relatively small force of vessels including five submarines; (U-140, U-142, U-144, U-145 and U-149); engaging the Soviet ones in anti-submarine hunts.

 Engagements

-On 23 June, German submarine U-144 torpedoed and sunk Soviet submarine M-78 off Liepaja.
+On 23 June, German submarine U-144 torpedoed and sunk Soviet submarine M-78 off Liepāja.

 On 27 June, German submarine U-149 torpedoed and sunk Soviet submarine M-99 east of Dagö Island.

 On 28 June, Soviet submarine S-10 was lost, most likely mined in the Irben Straits.

 On 1 July, Soviet submarine M-81 was lost, mined off Vormsi, Estonia.

 On 21 July, German submarine U-140 torpedoed and sunk Soviet submarine M-94.

 On 2 August, Soviet submarine S-11 hit a mine and sank off Hiiumaa Island, Estonia.
 3 crewmembers managed to survive, coming out from the wreck and swimming to surface (boat was at 11 metres of depth).

-On 6 August, Soviet submarine S-6 went missing: wreck discovered in Swedish waters off Öland in 2012, loss due mine.
+On 6 August, Soviet submarine S-6 went missing: wreck discovered in Swedish waters off Öland in 2012, loss due to mine.

 On 10 August, Soviet submarine ShCh-307 torpedoed and sunk German submarine U-144 west of Dagö.

 On or after 25 August, Soviet submarine M-103 sunk by mine off Vormsi Island, Estonia.

 On mid-September, Soviet cruiser-submarine P-1 was mined and sunk off Hanko.

 On 28 September, Soviet submarine ShCh-319 was possibly the boat responsible for a failed torpedo attack reported on German cruiser Leipzig off Sworbe.

 On 23 September, Soviet submarine M-74 sunk by German aircraft in Kronstadt.
 Raised in 1942 but deemed not worth repairing.

 after 29 September, Soviet submarine ShCh-319 was lost by unknown reason but most likely mined.

 On 11 October, Soviet submarine ShCh-322 was likely lost due mines.

 On 13 October, Soviet submarine ShCh-323 attempted to attack the German cruiser Koln, escorted by torpedo boats off Estonia, but she is spotted and the attack is broken off.

 On 16 October, Soviet submarine ShCh-323 torpedoed and sunk German merchant "Baltenland" (3724 GRT) off the Swedish coast.
 It was the only merchant vessel directly sunk with torpedo by Soviet submarines in the Baltic during this campaign.

 On 5 November, last communication from Soviet submarine ShCh-324, most likely sunk by mines near Tallinn.

 On 14 or 15 November, Soviet submarine M-98 sunk by mine in the Gulf of Finland.